bluerobotics/companion-updater/README.md

 4. Move files from conf here to / on the pi
 4. reboot or systemctl restart httpd
 4. visit pi ip address in browser to see webpage

+## problems
+libarchive is installed forcefully and leaves behind root folders in the project